marybethbrauns/mathstats/README.md

    - 1/(np₁) + 1/(n(1 - p₁)) = [(1-p₁) + p₁]/(np₁(1-p₁)) = 1/(np₁(1-p₁))

 7) Therefore:
-   - χ² = (X₁ - np₁)²/(np₁(1-p₁))

-8) This can be rewritten as:
-   - χ² = [(X₁ - np₁)/√(np₁(1-p₁))]²
+   - χ² = (X₁ - np₁)²/(np₁(1-p₁)) = [(X₁ - np₁)/√(np₁(1-p₁))]²

 **Statistical Connection:** This elegant result reveals a fundamental relationship between the chi-square and normal distributions: the chi-square statistic with 1 degree of freedom is precisely the square of a standard normal random variable.
-This occurs because X₁ (approximately) follows a normal distribution with mean np₁ and variance np₁(1-p₁) for large n.
+For large n, X₁ approximately follows a normal distribution with mean np₁ and variance np₁(1-p₁).
 The constraints reduced the degrees of freedom from 2 categories to 1 parameter, explaining why the chi-square distribution has 1 degree of freedom in this case.

 ## Problem 4: Comparing Means of Two Normal Distributions